Climate change

 The European Climate Law (Regulation (EU) 2021/1119) lays down the goals of the EU Green Deal in law and sets also an intermediate target of reducing the net GHG emission by 55% by 2030, compared to 1990 levels.

 In October 2014, the European Council adopted an overall target of 40% greenhouse gas emission reduction by 2030 (on 1990 levels).
-This target is implemented by three pillars:
+This was revised with the introduction of the Green Deal to achieve a reduction of 55% by 2030.

 • The EU Emissions Trading System (ETS) (Directive 2003/87/EC), which covers emissions for the energy sector, with a target of 43% reduction compared to 2005 levels

-• The land use, land use change and forestry (LULUCF) regulation (Regulation (EU) 2018/841), which covers CO2 emissions and removals from forest management, afforestation, reforestation, deforestation, cropland and grazing land.
+• The land use, land use change and forestry (LULUCF) regulation (Regulation (EU) 2018/841), which covers CO2 emissions and removals from forest management, afforestation, reforestation, deforestation, cropland and grazing land, with an EU target of -310 Mt removals by 2030.

 LULUCF is a carbon sink in the EU, mainly due to the way forest management emissions and removals are calculated.
-The regulation foresees that the EU land and forests carbon sink is maintained, according to the “no debit” rule.
+The revised regulation foresees that the EU land and forests carbon sink have to increase to -310 Mt CO2 equivalent removals by 2030.
 However, the legislation allows Member States a certain level of flexibility to benefit from removals in the LULUCF sector to comply with their ESR target.
 This flexibility given to Member States with a high share of emissions in the agriculture sector could mean that little action is expected from this sector beyond existing policies.
-In the ‘Fit for 55’ package, the Commission proposed a revision of the Regulation and to increase the target of the emissions reductions covered by the ESR.
-It further proposed to set an EU target of net GHG removals in the LULUCF sector of 310 million tonnes CO2 equivalent by 2030, revise the flexibility of LULUCF credits being used to comply with ESR targets and create one policy instrument after 2030, which combines all agricultural emissions with the land use, land use change and forestry sector.
-The European Parliament has adopted their position on the ESR and LULUCF Regulation in June 2022.

 Our position